 Many of us have explored Spirituality in our own ways.
 Although this quest is very individual (i.e., we all have our own personal definition of Spirituality), it is collective in spirit.
-This is because Spirituality in people's minds is synonymous with a search for meaning, for purpose and direction in life.
+This is because Spirituality in people's minds is synonymous with a search for meaning, purpose, and direction in life.

 People get attracted to Spirituality and embark on their spiritual journeys for different reasons.
 Generically, there are a few main reasons for this.